simeonbain/code-with-grace/src/contents/meetup-003.md

 ---
 author: Code with Grace
-datetime: 2023-09-23T14:30:00Z
+datetime: 2023-11-04T14:30:00Z
-title: 1 | Meetup and Mentoring - Web Development
+title: 3 | Meetup and Mentoring - Web Development
-slug: meetup-001
+slug: meetup-003
-featured: true
+featured: false
 draft: false
 ogImage: ""
 description: Bring a coffee and something to work on.
 Or if you're a beginner we'll get you set up with the fundamentals.